At a Glance

 While this technique has been used mostly to wage attacks on high-profile websites run by online merchants, banks, and credit card companies, they have also become a popular tool of less-than-honest gamers looking to score an easy victory by flooding their competitors’ connections with an attack.

 If you’re online, someone is attempting to track you.

-Everyone from your Internet Service Provider (ISP), to the government and law enforcement, to the suspicious-looking guy or gal at the next table down at the coffee shop - someone is looking to track your online activities, and in the case of the shifty coffee shop folks, steal your valuable personal and business-related information.
+Whether it’s your Internet Service Provider (ISP), the government and law enforcement, or the suspicious-looking guy or gal at the next table down at the coffee shop – someone is looking to track your online activities.

 If you live in the United States, your ISP can sell information about your browsing habits to third parties without your permission.